 Transcontinental Realty Investors, Inc. (TCI) is a real estate company that owns a variety of properties located across the United States.
-TCI gets F’s in Earnings Momentum, Equity and Cash Flow as well.
+TCI also gets F’s in Earnings Momentum, Equity and Cash Flow.
 For more information, get Portfolio Grader’s complete analysis of TCI stock.

 CGG Sponsored ADR (CGG) provides geophysical services and software products and manufactures geophysical equipment.
 CGG gets F’s in Equity, Cash Flow, Operating Margin Growth and Sales Growth as well.
-Shares of the stock have declined 27.9% since January 1.
-This is worse than the S&P 500, which has remained flat.
 For more information, get Portfolio Grader’s complete analysis of CGG stock.

 General Cable Corporation (BGC) designs, develops, manufactures, markets, and distributes copper, aluminum, and fiber optic wire and cable products for the communications, electrical, and energy markets.
 BGC also gets F’s in Earnings Momentum, Analyst Earnings Revisions, Equity, Cash Flow and Sales Growth.
 For more information, get Portfolio Grader’s complete analysis of BGC stock.

 SHOS also gets F’s in Earnings Momentum, Equity, Cash Flow and Operating Margin Growth.
-Since January 1, SHOS has fallen 23.7%.
+Shares of the stock have declined 21.9% since January 1.
+This is worse than the Nasdaq, which has remained flat.
 For more information, get Portfolio Grader’s complete analysis of SHOS stock.